Surgery & Other Procedures

 Surgical excision is the first choice for treating many skin cancers.
 Excision means “cut out.”
 The doctor cuts the tumor out, along with a margin of healthy tissue.
 The reason for taking a margin is to remove any cancer cells that have spread into the surrounding tissue.
 When possible, the excision is done in elliptical (football) shape.
 This type of cut is easily stitched together.3 The resulting scar looks like a thin line.4

 Mohs surgery is an alternative to excision.
 Mohs surgery is most often used to remove basal cell carcinoma or squamous cell carcinoma.
-Occasionally, it is used to treat melanomas.
+Occasionally, it may be used to treat melanomas.
 Mohs surgery is done by removing one layer of skin at a time.
 The surgeon checks each layer under a microscope for cancer cells.
 The surgeon removes tissue layer by layer until the margins are clear.

 Skin cancers frequently develop on the face.
 It may be important to minimize scarring.
 Sometimes surgery leaves a large wound (defect).
 A skin flap or graft repair can be done to close large wounds and minimize scarring.